-The Arts Alive 2018 Application process is now closed.
+The 2021 Arts Alive grant cycle is now closed.

-The Arts Alive grant category is one of ArtsWestchester’s most effective means of supporting arts activity for Westchester’s geographically, economically, and ethnically diverse population.
-This funding opportunity helps to ensure that residents throughout the county have access to the arts in their communities, particularly in areas where access is limited.
+The Arts Alive grant category is one of ArtsWestchester’s most effective means of supporting arts activity for Westchester and Rockland County’s geographically, economically and ethnically diverse population.
+This funding opportunity helps to ensure that residents throughout Westchester and Rockland have access to the arts in their communities, particularly in areas where access is limited.

 Arts Alive Project Grants are made possible with funds from the Decentralization Program (DEC) – a regrant program of the New York State Council on the Arts with the support of Governor Andrew Cuomo and the NYS Legislature – and administered by ArtsWestchester.

-• ARTS ALIVE PROJECT GRANT Constitutes the largest component of the Arts Alive funding category.
-These grants support community-based arts and cultural projects developed by arts organizations, groups, collectives, individual artists, and a limited number of other nonprofits that offer open-to-the public arts activities as part of their on-going operations.First time applicants are most competitive.
+ARTS ALIVE PROJECT GRANT Constitutes the largest component of the Arts Alive funding category.
+These grants support community-based arts and cultural projects developed by cultural groups and organizations, individual artists and collectives.
+Other types of nonprofit organizations that offer arts activities as part of their on-going operations may also apply.
+Supported projects must be fully open to the public.
 Artists and Unincorporated arts organizations may apply for project grants in tandem with a fiscal agent organization.